syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Printing.md

 {% tabs %}
 {% highlight c# %}
-//Create the Grid as printing document GridPrintDocumentAdv gpd = new GridPrintDocumentAdv(this.gridGroupingControl1.TableControl);
+//Create the Grid as printing document GridPrintDocumentAdv gridPrintDocument = new GridPrintDocumentAdv(this.gridGroupingControl1.TableControl);
 PrintDialog pd = new PrintDialog();
-//Scale all columns to fit within a page gpd.ScaleColumnsToFitPage = true;
+//Scale all columns to fit within a page gridPrintDocument.ScaleColumnsToFitPage = true;
-pd.Document = gpd;
+pd.Document = gridPrintDocument;
-//Print the contents of the Grid gpd.Print();
+//Print the contents of the Grid gridPrintDocument.Print();
 {% endhighlight %}
 {% highlight vb %}
 'Create the Grid as printing document
-Dim gpd As New GridPrintDocumentAdv(Me.gridGroupingControl1.TableControl) Dim pd As New PrintDialog()
+Dim gridPrintDocument As New GridPrintDocumentAdv(Me.gridGroupingControl1.TableControl) Dim pd As New PrintDialog()
-'Scale all columns to fit within a page gpd.ScaleColumnsToFitPage = True pd.Document = gpd
+'Scale all columns to fit within a page gridPrintDocument.ScaleColumnsToFitPage = True pd.Document = gridPrintDocument
-'Print the contents of the Grid gpd.Print()
+'Print the contents of the Grid gridPrintDocument.Print()
 {% endhighlight %}
 {% endtabs %}